skaiphd/environeer/README.md

 # Environeer

-A project to control Hugging Face Spaces, datasets, and models as agentic workflows.
+A project to control Hugging Face Spaces, datasets, and models as workflows | directed acyclic graphs.